-Pursuant to loan agreements dated 15 October 2012, 3 June 2013, 24 July 2013, 24 February 2014, 15 April 2014, 19 June 2014, 29 October 2014, 17 April 2015 and the loan agreement to be dated on or around the Issue Date, the Issuer has lent the net subscription monies received in connection with the issue of the Series C Bonds, the Series B Bonds, the Series D Bonds and the Original Series E Bonds to GrandCity and, in the case of the Further Series E Bonds, will lend the net subscription monies of the Further Series E Bonds to GrandCity pursuant to the loan agreement to be dated on or around the Issue Date.
+Pursuant to loan agreements dated 15 October 2012, 3 June 2013, 24 July 2013, 24 February 2014, 15 April 2014, 19 June 2014, 29 October 2014 and the loan agreement to be dated on or around the Closing Date, the Issuer has lent the net subscription monies received in connection with the issue of the Series C Bonds, the Series B Bonds and the Series D Bonds to GrandCity and, in the case of the Series E Bonds, will lend the net subscription monies of the Series E Bonds to GrandCity pursuant to the loan agreement to be dated on or around the Closing Date.

-Pursuant to a receivables security assignment agreement dated 15 October 2012 (as amended and restated on 15 May 2013, 19 June 2013, 24 February 2014, 15 April 2014, 19 June 2014, 29 October 2014, 17 April 2015 and to be further amended and restated on or around the Issue Date), the Issuer and GrandCity have agreed and, on or around the Issue Date, will further agree, to assign to the Trustee any and all present and future receivables, claims, rights, title or monies to the Issuer, under the above loan agreements as well as under all other (including future) loan agreements.
+Pursuant to a receivables security assignment agreement dated 15 October 2012 (as amended and restated on 15 May 2013, 19 June 2013, 24 February 2014, 15 April 2014, 19 June 2014, 29 October 2014 and to be further amended and restated on or around the Closing Date), the Issuer and GrandCity have agreed and, on or around the Closing Date, will further agree, to assign to the Trustee any and all present and future receivables, claims, rights, title or monies to the Issuer, under the above loan agreements as well as under all other (including future) loan agreements.
 The receivables security assignment agreement is governed by Luxembourg law.